compare pdf files java - Java Document Comparison Tutorial - Complete GroupDocs Guide

 try (Comparer comparer = new Comparer(sourcePath)) {

-// Your comparison logic
+// Comparison logic

-// Bad: Manual resource management (prone to leaks)
+// Bad: Manual disposal (easy to forget)

 Comparer comparer = new Comparer(sourcePath);